astrosica/mac-install/README.md

-# mac-install
-Installation procedures for MacOS.
+# Installation procedures for MacOS.